jluttine/cholmod-extra/README.md

 GIT repository can be found at git://gitorious.org/cholmod-extra/cholmod-extra.git

+## Documentation

+Documentation can be found at Docs-directory or http://cholmod-extra.readthedocs.org/ .

 ## Routines

 - cholmod_spinv - Computes the sparse inverse of a matrix given its Cholesky decomposition.